siran/writing/posts/A New Vision On Money/2025-11-26-on-money--12-The first step toward recognizing what does have value.md

 Every 20 minutes, using your phone’s timer, remind yourself of this phrase:

-> Loss is impossible when it is seen correctly.
+> "Loss is impossible when it is seen correctly."